-This elongated Cooper is a spiritual revival of the Morris Mini Traveller, a station wagon version of the original Mini produced during the 1960s with double swing-out rear doors.
-Although the concept version that first appeared at the 2005 Frankfurt Auto Show initially bore its predecessor's namesake, the car was later renamed the Clubman after another Mini model that was made throughout the late '60s and 70s.
+A bigger Mini may sound like sacrilege to some enthusiasts, but the Mini Cooper Clubman succeeds in offering more passenger and cargo room while keeping the looks and dynamic personality of its smaller sibling.
+This elongated Cooper is a spiritual revival of the 1960s Morris Mini Traveller, a station wagon version of the original Mini with double swing-out rear doors.
+Although the concept version that first appeared at the 2005 Frankfurt Auto Show initially bore the Traveller name, the production version was named the Clubman after another Mini model produced throughout the late '60s and '70s.

-Current Mini Cooper Clubman
+Current Mini Clubman

 Used Mini Cooper Clubman Models